 U.S.ENGLISH believes that the passage of English as the official language will help to expand opportunities for immigrants to learn and speak English, the single greatest empowering tool that immigrants must have to succeed.

-On the state level, 31 states have English as their official language and several more are considering similar legislation.
-Since 2006, Arizona, Idaho and Kansas have enacted official English legislation with the help of U.S.ENGLISH.
+On the state level, 32 states now have English as their official language and several more are considering similar legislation.
+Since 2006 Arizona, Idaho, Kansas, Oklahoma and West Virginia have enacted official English legislation with the help of U.S.ENGLISH.

 U.S.ENGLISH, Inc. is a separate organization from the U.S.ENGLISH Foundation, which promotes English education and public awareness of issues surrounding our common language.